MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

    fod2fixel -mask ../template/template_mask.mif -fmls_peak_value 0.06 ../template/wmfod_template.mif ../template/fixel_mask

+..
+NOTE:: Fixel images, which appear in the pipeline from this step onwards, are stored using the :ref:`fixel_format`, which stores all fixel data for a fixel image in a directory (i.e. a folder).

 You can visualise the output fixels using the fixel plot tool from :ref:`mrview`, and opening either the :code:`index.mif` or :code:`directions.mif` found in :code:`../template/fixel_mask`.
 The automatic thresholding step used above should give you a mask that nicely covers all of white matter, however if not you can always try manually adjusting the threshold with the :code:`mrthreshold -abs` option.

 ..
 NOTE:: We recommend having no more than 500,000 fixels in the analysis_fixel_mask (you can check this by :code:`mrinfo -size ../template/fixel_mask/directions.mif`, and looking at the size of the image along the 1st dimension), otherwise downstream statistical analysis (using :ref:`fixelcfestats`) may run out of RAM).
 A mask with 500,000 fixels will require a PC with 128GB of RAM for the statistical analysis step.
 To reduce the number of fixels, try either reducing the number of voxels in the voxel mask by applying a manual threshold using :code:`-abs`, increasing the :code:`-fmls_peak_value`, or reducing the extent of upsampling in step 4.